-Row 1: Astronettes compete; the awards ceremony.
-Row 2: limbo line before an awards ceremony; LigerBots with mentee FLL team the SuperNovas.
-Row 3: parents snap their FLL teams in front of the LigerBots/FLL backdrop.
+Row 2 left to right: Astronettes compete in a Massachusetts East Championship match; award ceremony.
+Row 3, left to right: limbo line before an award ceremony; parents snap a photo of their FLL teams in front of the LigerBots/FLL backdrop.

-LIGERBOTS MAKER FAIRS ARE ENGAGING
+LIGERBOTS STEAM EXPOS ARE ENGAGING